Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{proof} We have two cases.
+We have two cases.
 Either the point $p$ lies on the left side of $\mathcal H_1$ or the right side of $\mathcal H_1$.
 All other cases are symmetric.

-\textbf{Case 1: $p$ is on the left side of $\mathcal H_1$.} The left side of $\mathcal H_1$ is a $p$-side, so by Lemma~\ref{lem:bridging_lemma}, the right side of $\mathcal H_1$ is either a $q$-side or a $b$-side.
-We take two subcases.
+\begin{description} \item[Case 1: $p$ is on the left side of $\mathcal H_1$.]
+The left side of $\mathcal H_1$ is a $p$-side, so by Lemma~\ref{lem:bridging_lemma_part_1}, the right side of $\mathcal H_1$ is either a $q$-side or a $b$-side.
+We consider two subcases.

 \textbf{Case 1.1: $p$ is on the left side of $\mathcal H_1$ and $q$ is on the right side.} See Figure~\ref{fig:four_cases_p_left_q_right}.

 We show that $\mathcal{T}[p,q]$ cannot be optimal by constructing an earlier subtrajectory with the same length as $\mathcal{T}[p,q]$.
 We do this by constructing a subtrajectory covered by a square slightly to the left of $\mathcal H_1$, and another subtrajectory covered by a square slightly to the right of $\mathcal H_1$.